Last Updated on August 18, 2023

 Asheville, NC, on the edge of the Smoky Mountains, is definitively not a typical southern city…

 Estimated reading time: 8 minutes

 By Jim Ferri

 When you visit Asheville, the small North Carolina city tucked away in the hills of the Great Smoky Mountains, you quickly discover it isn’t your typical small southern city.

 You’ll also discover there are a lot of things to do in Asheville, NC.

 For starters, it’s a foodie’s paradise where you can find just about every type of cuisine imaginable.
 It also has a burgeoning crafts beer scene as well as a burgeoning crafts art scene.

-Others know it as the location of one of the most famous homes in America, a huge and hugely beautiful French Renaissance château, surrounded by thousands of acres with gardens designed by Frederick Law Olmsted of Central Park fame.
+Others know it as the location of one of the most famous homes in America.
+It’s a huge and hugely beautiful French Renaissance château, surrounded by thousands of acres with gardens designed by Frederick Law Olmsted of Central Park fame.

-And lest we forget, the city also anchors the eastern entrance of the most popular National Park in the USA and is the final resting place of Thomas Wolfe and O. Henry, two major American writers.
+And lest we forget, Asheville also anchors the eastern entrance of the most popular National Park in the USA.
+It’s also the final resting place of Thomas Wolfe and O. Henry, two major American writers.